Trump Tirade on ‘Racist' DAs Echoes Other Racist Tropes

 “These are the same justifications that they use for Jim Crow laws and their mistreatment of African Americans.
 So this is just a rerun of what we’ve seen in our country,” said one Black district attorney, Brian Middleton of Fort Bend County, Texas, which lies southwest of central Houston.

-Trump attacking prosecutorsis nothing new.
+Trump attacking prosecutors nothing new.
 When his business and political dealings are investigated, he often strikes back with accusations of misconduct and witch hunts.

-And after 2017 demonstrations by white supremacists in Charlottesville, Virginia, turned violent, he told a news conference that there were “very fine people, on both sides.”
+And after 2017 demonstrations by white supremacists in Charlottesville, Virginia, turned violent, he said at a news conference that there were“very fine people, on both sides.”

 He had never accused his prosecutors of racism before — but then, until the start of the year, one of those attorneys was Cyrus Vance Jr., who is white.